-If a supplier's tender is accepted, the supplier must comply with delivery, monitoring and reporting requirements of the Local Jobs First Act and Policy.
-This includes information and documents pertaining to Local Jobs First being accessible to the Local Jobs First Commissioner, in addition to the procuring agency.
+If a bidder's tender is accepted, they must comply with delivery, monitoring and reporting requirements of the Act and Policy.
+This includes information and documents pertaining to Local Jobs First being accessible to the Local Jobs First Commissioner, in addition to the delivery agency.